 The Company recognizes right-of use lease expense on a straight-line basis, except for certain variable expenses that are recognized when the variability is resolved, typically during the period in which they are paid.
-Variable right-ofuse lease payments typically include charges for property taxes, insurance, and variable payments related to non-lease components, including common area maintenance.
+Variable right-of-use lease payments typically include charges for property taxes, insurance, and variable payments related to non-lease components, including common area maintenance.

-Right of use lease expense was approximately \$267,000 for the year ended December 31, 2022.
-Cash paid for right of use lease was approximately \$268,000 for the same period.
+Right of use lease expense was approximately \$424,000 and \$267,000 for the years ended December 31, 2023 and 2022, respectively.
+Cash paid for right of use lease was approximately \$404,000 and \$268,000 for the same period.